Shysteriox/Jasnoor_BlueStampPortfoliio/index.md

 <figure>
   <img src="Graph">
-  <figcaption>This is my graph of data received from flex sensor on the X-axis and the angle on the Y-axis.</figcaption>
+  <figcaption>This is my graph of data received from the flex sensor on the X-axis and the angle on the Y-axis.</figcaption>
 </figure>

 $y = m * (a * x - b) + \sum_{i=1}^8 ci * cos(fi * x + pi)$